-NEXTMap World 30 DSM - provides seamless, best available surface elevation data with a 30-meter ground sampling distance affording more efficient geospatial analyses, especially in the cloud belt, and in the developing nations of the world.
-NEXTMap World 30 DSM data will be available for the entire world, covering all countries.
-With an accuracy starting at 5 vertical meters, it is ideal for industries such as telecommunications, forest management, aviation, engineering, energy exploration, environmental management, public works design, fire fighting, geology, and city planning.
-The Company believes the opportunity for the NEXTMap World 30 product offering is conservatively assessed at \$50 million.
+NEXTMap World-30 DSM - This product provides seamless, surface elevation data with a 30meter ground sampling distance affording more efficient geospatial analyses, especially in the cloud belt, and in the developing nations of the world.
+NEXTMap World-30 DSM data was made available for the entire world in June 2012.
+The product has an accuracy starting at 5 vertical meters, and the Company believes the application can be used in industries such as telecommunications, forest management, aviation, engineering, energy exploration, environmental management, public works design, firefighting, geology, and city planning.
+The Company's conservative estimate of the opportunity for the NEXTMap World-30 product offering is approximately \$50 million.